-Fresh off of another international trip earlier this year I found myself sitting across from my Pastor and dear friend, Darren, at one of my favorite local eateries.
+Fresh off of another international trip early in 2016 I found myself sitting across from my Pastor and dear friend, Darren, at one of my favorite local eateries.

 As our conversations traversed from one topic to another, I began to lament about the area of ministry I find myself as a part of.

 Traveling into an impoverished nation (or confronting the poverty within our own communities) heightens one’s sensitivity of the urgent needs that overwhelm so many.
 With each trip I take, that awareness is sharpened within me.

 It changes the lens through which I look at life.

 In a few weeks I would be stepping into my thirteenth season of motor sports ministry with Motor Racing Outreach, and my second year as Chaplain for the NASCAR Camping World Truck Series.
 At a time that I should have been filled with enthusiasm and excitement, I found myself conflicted.